Log Burner Installation Cost

 DIY Wood-Burning Stoves

-Yes!
-You can install your own wood-burning stove.
+It's possible to install your own wood-burning stove.
 You'll still need a certificate from HETAS to comply with Building Regulations, and you'll need to inform your local authorities before any installation or work takes place.
-It can cost up to £150 for an inspection visit; prices can vary on the location of your home.
+It can cost up to £150 for an inspection visit, and prices can vary depending on the location of your home.

 The fitting itself isn't difficult for an avid DIYer, and there are three main things you should consider: